ISP2018/tictactoe-start/README.md

 ### 5. Create a Release Tag in Master Branch

-1. Add an annotated tag named "VER_1.0" for this release, on the `master` branch of your local repository:
+1. Create an annotated tag named "VER_1.0" for this release, on the `master` branch of your local repository:
    ```git tag -a -m "Release version 1.0 of Tic-tac-toe" VER_1.0```
 2. Push the tag to Github using `git push --tags`.
 3. Go to Github's web interface and verify that the tag is there.